 You do not need to add each associated layer to the map.
 By adding the parcel fabric to the map, all dependent parcel layers are added as well.

-- All parcel layers are required to be in the map to publish a parcel fabric as a feature service.
+- All parcel layers, including adjustment layers and attribute rule error layers, must be in the map to publish a parcel fabric as a feature service.

 Publish the parcel fabric as a feature service

-- Ensure that the parcel fabric and all its associated layers are added to the current map view.
+- Ensure that the parcel fabric and all its associated layers (adjustment layers and attribute rule error layers) are added to the current map view.

 - Click the Web Layer drop-down arrow on the Share tab and click